processone/docs.ejabberd.im/content/admin/guide/managing.md

 **`mnesia_change_nodename oldnodename newnodename oldbackup newbackup`**:   Change the erlang node name in a backup file

-**`export2sql virtualhost directory`**:   Export virtual host information from Mnesia tables to SQL files.
+**`export2sql virtualhost filepath`**:   Export virtual host information from Mnesia tables to a SQL file.

 **`update_list`**:   List modified modules that can be updated